Benefits of options trading

 Risks and challenges of options trading

 On the other hand, lower volatility decreases the value of long options, as the expected price movement of the underlying asset is less dramatic.
-However, it benefits short options by reducing the risk of the option being exercised, ultimately favouring the seller's strategy of options expiring worthless.
+However, it benefits short options by reducing the risk of the options being exercised, ultimately favouring the seller's strategy of options expiring worthless.

 New to options trading?
 Learn the fundamentals with our step-by-step guide.